The Gifts of the Spirit

 The Lord has said: “For all have not every gift given unto them; for there are many gifts, and to every man is given a gift by the Spirit of God.
 To some is given one, and to some is given another, that all may be profited thereby” (D&C 46:11–12).

 To develop our gifts, we must find out which gifts we have.
 We do this by praying and fasting.
 We should seek after the best gifts (see D&C 46:8).
-Sometimes patriarchal blessings will tell us which gifts we have been given.
+Sometimes patriarchal blessings will help us know which gifts we have been given.

 Satan Imitates the Gifts of the Spirit